ruddi10/Hit-the-Balls/README.md

 # Hit-the-Balls
 A javascript based game I created for **Js13kGames**.
-It is developed in vanilla JS.
+It is developed in vanilla JS.It will be fun to play and has great graphics

 **Js13kGames** is a JavaScript coding competition for HTML5 Game Developers.
 The fun part of the compo is the file size limit set to 13 kilobytes.